The key difference between anthracite and coal is that anthracite has a higher quality when compared to normal coal.

 Earth has enough and more natural resources with numerous usages to human beings.
 However, some of these resources like petroleum, coal, natural gases, and some minerals are highly precious due to their lack of presence and long regeneration time.
-Therefore, sustainable usage and maintenance of these resources is extremely crucial.
+Therefore, sustainable usage and maintenance of these resources are extremely crucial.

 Coal is a fossil fuel similar to natural gas and oil, which is in a solid rock form.
-Coal is formed by collecting plant debris in swamps.
+Coal forms from plant debris that collects in swamps.
 The process takes thousands of years.
 When plant materials collect on swamps, they degrade very slowly.
 Normally swamp water does not have a high oxygen concentration; therefore, microorganism density is low there, resulting in minimum degradation by microorganisms.
 Plant debris accumulates in swamps because of this slow decaying.
 When these are buried under sand or mud, the pressure and inside temperature convert the plant debris to coal slowly.

-What is the difference between Anthracite and Coal?
+What is the Difference Between Anthracite and Coal?